Azure/AutoML-Distributed-Training-For-Tabular/README.md

 Welcome to the Private Preview release of AutoML distributed training for Tabular workloads.

 ## What is 'AutoML distributed training for Tabular workloads'?
-By tabular workloads, we refer to workloads that are nlp or image workloads.
-These workloads typically consists of mixture of datatypes such as number, categorical, datetime and string datatypes.
-AutoML currently support 3 types of tasks for this workload, namely regression, classification and forecasting.
+Tabular data typically consists of mixture of datatypes such as number, categorical, datetime and string datatypes.
+AutoML currently support 3 types of tasks for tabular data, namely regression, classification and forecasting.
 When tabular data is large, a single node training often causes out of memory failures or is too slow to be useful.
 In such cases, distributed training is likely to build a successful model relatively quickly as AutoML will distribute data among multiple nodes and perform distributed featurization and distributed training.

 ## Characteristics of distributed training in AutoML